Police: I’m the Guy You Pay Later

 Law enforcement leaders support high-quality early education in order to cut crime and prison costs

-Law enforcement leaders across the country have joined the refrain of I’m the Guy You Pay Later, releasing state reports in Illinois, Kansas, Kentucky, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New York, Ohio, Oregon, and Washington.
-These reports highlight data showing the high cost of corrections in each state, and how much each region could save by investing in high-quality preschool.
-For example, if Illinois invests in pre-K now, the state could save over $900 million.
+Across the country, law enforcement leaders have joined the refrain of I’m the Guy You Pay Later.
+This means invest now in high-quality early childhood care and education or pay more for the costs of future crime.
+That’s why Fight Crime: Invest in Kids has released state reports in Arkansas, Illinois, Kansas, Kentucky, Maine, Minnesota, Mississippi, Montana, Nebraska, Nevada, New York, Ohio, Oregon, Pennsylvania and Washington.
+These reports highlight data showing the high cost of corrections in each state, and how much each region could save by investing in high-quality preschool and home visiting programs.
+Read the latest report from Washington (PDF).

 Read More About